 This has been proven to reduce average daily mileage by an impressive 20%.

-Another tactic for delivering more with less resource is streamlining business processes.
+Another tactic for delivering more with less resource is streamlining business processes with the use of technology.

 With the use of driver apps, on both iOS and Android devices, you can simplify your operations by automatically routing drivers to their next job.